wesleycamargo/azure-docs.pt-br/articles/marketplace-consumer/mytemplates-getstarted.md

 <properties
-   pageTitle="Introdução aos modelos privados | Microsoft Azure" description="Adicione, gerencie e compartilhe seus modelos privados usando o portal do Azure, a CLI do Azure ou o PowerShell." services="marketplace-customer" documentationCenter="" authors="VybavaRamadoss"
+   pageTitle="Get started with private Templates | Microsoft Azure" description="Add, manage and share your private templates using the Azure portal, the Azure CLI, or PowerShell." services="marketplace-customer" documentationCenter="" authors="VybavaRamadoss"